 Amaco Celadon Glaze Classroom Pack 2

-This Amaco Celadon Set offers a bigger selection ranging, packing 12 celadon glaze shades.
+This Amaco Celadon Set (amazon) – (blick arts) or (walmart) offers a bigger selection ranging, packing 12 celadon glaze shades.
 These are more on the transparent side, so they’re better for trailing in which you want the background glaze to pop more.
 The Obsidian and Snow glazes are great for base coats when glaze trailing.
 You can mix the glaze colors however you want.

 You’ll receive great glossy coverage with vibrant colors and vivid accents.
 I found Amaco glazes to work very well for glaze trailing.